psylinux/ranch-server/ansible/README.md

 ## 10) Security reminders

-* Keep SSH key-only access; use the hardening tag asap.
+* Keep SSH key-only access.
 * Manage network rules in the Vultr panel (playbook does **not** touch iptables/nftables).
 Open 80/443/22 there as needed.
 * Prefer pinning your repo to trusted commits and review changes.